agusrajuthaliyan/Stock-Price-Prediction-App/README.md

 # Stock Market Prediction App🚀

 This Streamlit app uses a Random Forest model to predict stock prices based on historical data.
+The model predicts this by using the open price, high and low prices of the particular stock data as the predictor variables.

 ## Home Interface
 ![](src/Home.png)